Levy noise-induced self-induced stochastic resonance in a memristive neuron: Numerical results and discussion

-Fig.~\ref{fig:5}\textbf{(a)} and \textbf{(c)} respectively show the variation of $CV$ with the noise intensity $D$ for an impulsive ($\alpha=0.1$) and symmetric ($\beta=0.0$) L\'{e}vy noise and a time series of the coherent spike trains obtained at a noise intensity which satisfies Eq.~\eqref{eq:L2}.
-The $CV$-curve and time series are computed in a weak magnetic flux regime ($k_1=0.1$, $k_2=0.1$) and show that as long as Eq.~\eqref{eq:L2} is valid, L\'{e}vy noise can $(i)$ induce a high degree of SISR even at very weak noise intensities (e.g., $CV\approx0.2$ at $D=1.0\times10^{-15}$), and $(ii)$ induce an even higher SISR at relatively larger noise intensities (e.g., $CV=0.0014$ at $D\approx0.9$).
+Fig.~\ref{fig:5}\textbf{(a)} and \textbf{(c)} respectively show the variation of $CV$ with the noise intensity $\sigma$ for a very impulsive ($\alpha=0.1$) and symmetric ($\beta=0.0$) L\'{e}vy noise and a time series of the coherent spike trains obtained at a noise intensity that satisfies Eq.~\eqref{eq:L2}.
+The $CV$-curve and time series are computed in a weak magnetic flux regime ($k_1=0.1$, $k_2=0.1$) and show that as long as Eq.~\eqref{eq:L2} is valid, L\'{e}vy noise can $(i)$ induce a high degree of SISR even at very weak noise intensities (e.g., {$CV\approx0.075$ at $\sigma=1.0\times10^{-15}$)}, and $(ii)$ induce an even higher degree of SISR at relatively larger noise intensities (e.g., {$CV=0.0015$ at $\sigma\approx0.9$).} It is worth noting that in Fig.~\ref{fig:5}\textbf{(a)} and \textbf{(c)} the L\'{e}vy noise is very impulsive, i.e., the stability index is very small ($\alpha=0.1$), and therefore even at very weak noise intensities (such as $\sigma=1.0\times10^{-20}$), the long-jumps can still occasionally occur, thereby inducing some spikes whose $ISIs\neq0$ will contribute to a finite CV value.
+But as $\alpha$ increases, the long-jumps become less frequent and of shorter range.
+Thus, only relatively larger noise intensities can invoke spikes as in Gaussian case in Fig.~\ref{fig:5}\textbf{(b)} and \textbf{(d)}.

-On the other hand, Fig.~\ref{fig:5}\textbf{(b)} and \textbf{(d)} respectively show the variation of $CV$ with the noise intensity $D$ for Gaussian noise ($\alpha=2.0$, $\beta=0.0$) and a time series of the coherent spike train obtained at a noise intensity which satisfies Eq.~\eqref{eq:G2}, in the same weak magnetic flux regime ($k_1=0.1$, $k_2=0.1$).
+In Fig.~\ref{fig:5}\textbf{(b)} and \textbf{(d)}, we respectively show the variation of $CV$ with the noise intensity $\sigma$ for Gaussian noise ($\alpha=2.0$, $\beta=0.0$) and a time series of the coherent spike train obtained at a noise intensity which satisfies Eq.~\eqref{eq:G2}, in the same weak magnetic flux regime ($k_1=0.1$, $k_2=0.1$).
 Comparing the degree of SISR induced by a L\'{e}vy noise with parameters at $\alpha=0.1$ and $\beta=0.0$ to that of Gaussian noise ($\alpha=2.0$, $\beta=0.0$), we see that L\'{e}vy noise can induce a higher degree of SISR with both extremely weak and weak noise amplitudes.
-In Fig.~\ref{fig:5}\textbf{(b)} with Gaussian noise, we have a low (and almost constant) $CV\approx0.065$ \textit{only} in the weak (but not too weak) noise intensities, i.e., for $D\in( 0.01,0.1)$.
+In Fig.~\ref{fig:5}\textbf{(b)} with Gaussian noise, we have a low (and almost constant) {$CV\approx0.045$ \textit{only} in the weak (but not too weak) noise intensities, i.e., for $\sigma\in( 0.01,0.1)$.}

+Fig.~\ref{fig:6}\textbf{(a)} and \textbf{(b)} show minimum coefficient of variation ($CV_{min}$) against the stability index ($\alpha$) and the skewness ($\beta$) parameters of the L\'{e}vy process in a weak ($k_1=0.1$ and $k_2=0.1$) and in a strong ($k_1=2.0$ and $k_2=1.0$) magnetic flux regime, respectively.